Fastly (NYSE:FSLY) CTO Artur Bergman Sells 40,000 Shares

 - On Monday, October 6th, Artur Bergman sold 20,000 shares of Fastly stock.
 The stock was sold at an average price of $8.76, for a total transaction of $175,200.00.

-Several research firms have issued reports on FSLY.
-Wall Street Zen raised shares of Fastly from a “hold” rating to a “buy” rating in a research report on Saturday.
-Oppenheimer began coverage on shares of Fastly in a report on Monday.
+FSLY has been the topic of several recent analyst reports.
+Craig Hallum raised Fastly from a “hold” rating to a “buy” rating and set a $10.00 target price on the stock in a research note on Thursday, August 7th.
+DA Davidson lifted their price target on shares of Fastly from $9.50 to $11.50 and gave the stock a “neutral” rating in a research report on Tuesday, November 11th.
+Oppenheimer initiated coverage on Fastly in a research note on Monday, November 17th.
 They issued a “market perform” rating on the stock.
-Royal Bank Of Canada lifted their price target on Fastly from $7.00 to $9.00 and gave the stock a “sector perform” rating in a report on Thursday, November 6th.
-DA Davidson boosted their price target on Fastly from $9.50 to $11.50 and gave the stock a “neutral” rating in a research report on Tuesday, November 11th.
-Finally, Citigroup raised their price objective on Fastly from $8.00 to $12.00 and gave the company a “neutral” rating in a research report on Tuesday, November 11th.
-One research analyst has rated the stock with a Buy rating, seven have assigned a Hold rating and one has given a Sell rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $10.36.
+Piper Sandler boosted their target price on shares of Fastly from $7.50 to $10.00 and gave the company a “neutral” rating in a research note on Thursday, November 6th.
+Finally, Citigroup raised their target price on Fastly from $8.00 to $12.00 and gave the stock a “neutral” rating in a research report on Tuesday, November 11th.
+One equities research analyst has rated the stock with a Buy rating, seven have given a Hold rating and one has assigned a Sell rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $10.36.

-Large investors have recently bought and sold shares of the stock.
-Banque Transatlantique SA bought a new stake in shares of Fastly during the first quarter worth approximately $38,000.
-Byrne Asset Management LLC acquired a new stake in Fastly during the 3rd quarter worth approximately $43,000.
-Quarry LP bought a new stake in Fastly in the 3rd quarter valued at $49,000.
-Geneos Wealth Management Inc. bought a new stake in Fastly in the 1st quarter valued at $52,000.
-Finally, Pilgrim Partners Asia Pte Ltd acquired a new position in Fastly in the 3rd quarter valued at $56,000.
-79.71% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Banque Transatlantique SA bought a new position in Fastly during the first quarter valued at about $38,000.
+Byrne Asset Management LLC acquired a new position in shares of Fastly during the 3rd quarter valued at about $43,000.
+Quarry LP bought a new position in shares of Fastly in the 3rd quarter valued at approximately $49,000.
+Geneos Wealth Management Inc. acquired a new stake in Fastly in the 1st quarter worth approximately $52,000.
+Finally, Pilgrim Partners Asia Pte Ltd acquired a new stake in Fastly in the 3rd quarter worth approximately $56,000.
+Institutional investors and hedge funds own 79.71% of the company’s stock.

 Fastly, Inc operates an edge cloud platform for processing, serving, and securing its customer's applications in the United States, the Asia Pacific, Europe, and internationally.
 The edge cloud is a category of Infrastructure as a Service that enables developers to build, secure, and deliver digital experiences at the edge of the internet.